Siouxland Forecast: April 04, 2020

 And tonight we will continue to see clear skies and light winds, but, it’s going to get cold out there as we fall to a low of 28 by tomorrow morning.

-As always tune into KCAU 9 News tonight at 5:30 and 10:45 p.m. to see when we could see that slim chance of rain on Monday.
+As always tune into KCAU 9 News tonight at 10:45 p.m. to see when we could see that slim chance of rain on Monday.